baleada/docs/src/prose/features/functions/useTablist.md

 `useTablist` is a composition function that implements the UI logic needed for a reactive tablist widget.

 It follows [WAI-ARIA authoring practices](https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel) and allows you to easily customize certain aspects of keyboard navigation.
-For example, you can choose whether tab panels are shown as soon as their tab is focused, or not shown until the end user presses `Space` or `Enter` on the focused tab.
+For example, you can configure the tablist as **horizontal**, so that it uses left and right arrow keys to navigate tabs, or **vertical**, so that it uses up and down arrow keys instead.

 ::: type="info"
 `useTablist` uses [Baleada Logic's `Navigateable` class](/docs/logic/classes/Navigateable) to manage tab navigation.